Context and Pixel Aware Large Language Model for Video Quality Assessment: Introduction

-Early no-reference VQA models predominantly concentrated on quantifying low-level signal distortions, such as blur, noise, and blocking artifacts~\cite{saad2014blind, mittal2015completely, korhonen2019two, tu2021ugc, korhonen2020blind}.
+Video quality assessment (VQA) is a fundamental research area with broad applications in video compression, transcoding, transmission, playback, content search, and recommendation systems.
+Early no-reference VQA models focused on low-level distortions like blur and blocking artifacts.
 However, with the emergence of user-generated content (UGC) videos, several subjective studies~\cite{wang2019youtube, wang2024youtube} have demonstrated that identical low-level artifacts can elicit significantly different perceptual quality ratings.
 Consequently, effective UGC-VQA necessitates a comprehensive analysis encompassing both low-level pixel distortions and high-level semantic information.
 Recognizing this imperative, an increasing number of recent methodologies have aimed to explicitly integrate high-level semantic insights into their model architectures.
-For instance, Wang~\etal~\cite{wang2021rich} developed a learning-based model employing three specialized subnetworks to independently address content, distortion, and compression aspects.
-These subnetworks subsequently feed their extracted representations into an aggregation network for final score regression.
-Adopting a similar strategy, Tu~\etal~\cite{tu2021rapique} combined traditional hand-crafted low-level signals with features derived from a convolutional neural network (CNN) to capture high-level semantics, thereby enhancing quality prediction.
+For instance, by combining hand-crafted signals with CNN-derived features~\cite{tu2021rapique} or using specialized subnets for content and distortion~\cite{wang2021rich}.

-Although approaches mentioned above underscored the value of leveraging semantic signals, they possess limitations, notably in their content understanding capabilities.
-As illustrated in Figure~\ref{fig:movie_game}, certain visual artifacts (\eg, dark scenes, intentional blur, pixelation) that are integral to the artistic style or narrative of the content are often misinterpreted as quality defects by state-of-the-art (SOTA) VQA models such as CoINVQ~\cite{wang2021rich}, FastVQA~\cite{wu2022fast}, and DOVER~\cite{wu2022disentangling}.
+Although the approaches mentioned above underscore the value of leveraging semantic signals, they possess limitations, notably in their content understanding capabilities.
+As illustrated in Fig~\ref{fig:movie_game}, certain visual artifacts (\eg, dark scenes, intentional blur, pixelation) that are integral to the artistic style or narrative of the content are often misinterpreted as quality defects by state-of-the-art (SOTA) VQA models such as CoINVQ~\cite{wang2021rich}, FastVQA~\cite{wu2022fast}, and DOVER~\cite{wu2022disentangling}.
 In contrast, advanced multimodal large language models (MLLMs) like Gemini and GPT have demonstrated the capacity to correctly interpret these stylistic choices as intended, thereby rating such examples as high quality and highlighting a crucial capability absent in many current VQA models.